yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Create the Map

-### Room Types

-- **Lore**: A room that builds on the theme of the dungeon, provides a valuable lesson, or points to an NPC/Faction.
-- **Monster**: A dangerous creature that lives in the dungeon.
-This does not mean it will attack intruders by default.
-- **Special**: A unique or uncommon room, typically featuring a puzzle or hidden, interactive element.
-- **Trap**: A dangerous and hidden object, typically triggered through interaction with a character.

-### Layout

 - Roll **6-20 d6** dice on the dungeon map, ignoring any dice that fall off the page.
 These are the dungeon's _rooms_.
 - Write the face-up results on the page according to the [Dungeon Die Drop Table](#dungeon-die-drop-table).
 For example, the number **4** would indicate a **Special** room, denoted by the letter "S" on the page.
 - If a room feels "too far" from the rest, roll another die and follow the previous process to add a new room.
-- Roll on the relevant tables for each room.
 - Select the room closest to the page border.
 This is the _entrance_ to the dungeon.
 - Starting with the entrance, number each room on the dungeon map.